danwing/cidfi/draft-wing-cidfi.md

 querying https://\<PvD-ID\>/.well-known/pvd as described in {{Section 4.1 of !RFC8801}}.

-If the discovery succeeds, the client follows the processing in
-{{client-authorizes}}.

-If discovery failed (i.e., the client concludes that the local network does not support CIDFI), the processing stops.

 ## Client Authorizes CIDFI Network Elements {#client-authorizes}

 The response from the previous step in {{discovery}} will contain one or more